Skip to main content

 Downtown

-The Downtown Community Parking District (DCPD) was established by the City in 1997 to invest in, and manage, public parking assets within Downtown San Diego.
+The Downtown Community Parking District (DCPD) was established by the City in 1997 to invest in and manage public parking assets within Downtown San Diego.
 Once managed by Civic San Diego, the DCPD is now managed by the City of San Diego’s Sustainability & Mobility Department.
-Four constituent non-profit groups manage the CPD Program for their respective neighborhoods within the district.
-The Little Italy Association (LIA) manages the Little Italy neighborhood program, the Gaslamp Quarter Association (GQA) manages the Gaslamp Quarter neighborhood program, East Village Association (EVA) manages the East Village neighborhood program, and the Downtown San Diego Partnership manages the City Center, Columbia, Cortez and Marina neighborhood programs.
+Four constituent nonprofit groups manage the CPD Program for their respective neighborhoods within the district.
+The Little Italy Association (LIA) manages the Little Italy neighborhood program, the Gaslamp Quarter Association (GQA) manages the Gaslamp Quarter neighborhood program, the East Village Association (EVA) manages the East Village neighborhood program, and the Downtown San Diego Partnership manages the City Center, Columbia, Cortez and Marina neighborhood programs.

 The Downtown Parking Management Group (DPMG) is the advisory group for the Downtown Community Parking District.
-The DPMG meets on the second Thursday of the month at 11:30 a.m.
+It meets on the second Thursday of each month at 11:30 a.m.

 Uptown